Wentaochenn/SWITCH/README.md

-# SWITCH: Advanced Whole-Genome Amplification for Chlamydia trachomatis
+# SWITCH: a robust and selective whole-genome amplification tool for Chlamydia trachomatis

 SWITCH is a excellent tool designed for robust and selective whole-genome amplification, advancing molecular surveillance of Chlamydia trachomatis.